dell/csi-powerscale/test/scale_longevity/README.md

 ```
 ./longevity.sh -n test -r 10 -v 10
 ```
-That test will deploy 3 helm charts, with 10 replicas of each pod and 10 volumes per pod (a total of 30 pods and 300 volumes).
+That test will deploy 3 Helm charts, with 10 replicas of each pod and 10 volumes per pod (a total of 30 pods and 300 volumes).
 Once the pods are running, the system will scale down to zero and repeat the process until stopped.

 Note that values specified on the command line override values defined in the env file.